tmijs/docs/_posts/v1.0.0-rc1/2016-01-01-Twitch API.md

 Query the [Twitch API](https://github.com/justintv/Twitch-API), aka Kraken, in your application or your website.
 It supports AJAX requests but has its limitations.

-**IMPORTANT**: On Monday, August 8th, 2016, Twitch is going to really-for-real require the Client-ID header on all of your API requests to Kraken.
+**IMPORTANT**: Twitch is requiring the Client-ID header on all of your API requests to Kraken.
 [Click here to read more](https://blog.twitch.tv/client-id-required-for-kraken-api-calls-afbb8e95f843#.ga3y34pya).

 ## AJAX